JeroenBl/PSStuntman/readme.md

 | _UserId_    | _Remove a stuntman by UserID_ |
 | _EmptyDatabase_    | _Removes all stuntman from the database_ |

+## Cmdlet: ConvertTo-Person

+Converts a stuntman to a Person.

 ## Release history

+### Version 1.0.3

+1.0.3  - Added cmdlet 'ConvertTo-Person'

 ### Version 1.0.2